raspberrypilearning/turtle-tracker/en/step_1.md

 title: Additional information for educators
 ---

 The later steps of this project ask learners to download files that are then imported into Scratch.
-We recommend that you try this out first using the devices and network that learners will be doing so that you can tell them exactly what to do.
-Downloading and importing files to Scratch works on desktop and mobile devices and is straightforward but the exact details vary depending on the device, browser and operating system version.
+We recommend that you try this out first, and use the same devices and network as the learners, so that you can tell them exactly what to do.
+You can download and import files to Scratch on a desktop or mobile device.
+It is straightforward, but the exact details vary depending on the device, browser, and operating system version.

-If you are using iPads then iOS 13 supports local file storage to a Downloads directory.
-If you are using an older version of iOS then you will need a suitable storage location such as a cloud drive.
+If you are using iPads, then iOS 13 supports local file storage to a Downloads directory.
+If you are using an older version of iOS, then you will need a suitable storage location, such as a cloud drive.

-You can download the completed project [here](http://rpf.io/p/en/turtle-tracker-get){:target="_blank"}.
+You can [download the completed project here](http://rpf.io/p/en/turtle-tracker-get){:target="_blank"}.

 If you need to print this project, please use the [printer-friendly version](https://projects.raspberrypi.org/en/projects/turtle-tracker/print){:target="_blank"}.